 Bowls are more practical than spoons or cups for snacking.
 I use these:

 These are practical, doable changes to apply to your lifestyle to see results.
 You can always start with one, and then work your way up to the other two.
 I know you can do it.

 If you’re intrigued by our nutrition coaching or are looking to start exercising, check out The Fit Tutor.
 We offer exercise instruction and workouts for every level, for at home or at the gym.
 Don’t wait to make the effort to feel more confident in your body.
-Start a two-week free trial today!
+Join today!